aridjayarecipes/cutesrecipes.web.app/content/post/2032-recipe-of-favorite-umm-ali-egyptian-dessert.md

 - "Followed by the cream and coconut."
 - "Sprinkle the nuts and raisins."
 - "Bake in a preheated oven for 15-20 minutes at 180 degrees C. or till the surface turns slightly brown."
-- "Bring it to a room temperature & refrigerate for some time.
+- "Bring it to a room temperature &amp; refrigerate for some time.
 Garnish with the pomegranate pearls and enjoy chilled."
 categories:
 - Recipe
 tags: